-Peter Drahos is a Professor in Law and the Director of the Centre for the Governance of Knowledge and Development in the Regulatory Institutions Network (RegNet), College of Asia and the Pacific, at the Australian National University, Canberra.
+Peter Drahos is a Professor in Law in the Regulatory Institutions Network (RegNet), College of Asia and the Pacific, at the Australian National University, Canberra.
 He currently holds a Chair in Intellectual Property at Queen Mary, University of London.

 He is a Research Fellow at the Centre for Studies of Intellectual Property Rights, Zhongan University of Economics and Law, Wuhan, China.
 He is a Global Visiting Professor in the Hauser Global Law School Program, New York University Law School.
 From November of 2011 to April 2012 he will be the Fernand Braudel Senior Fellow at the European University Institute, Florence.